 Related: Do all pop-up campers have AC?

-How Do I Stop My RV AC From Freezing Up?
+How To Keep RV AC From Freezing Up

 There are in fact a number of things that you can do to stop your RV air conditioner from freezing up in the first place.